WICG/import-maps/README.md

 - Sharing the notion of "import specifiers" between JavaScript importing contexts and traditional URL contexts, such as `fetch()`, `<img src="">` or `<link href="">`

-The mechanism for doing this is via a new `import:` URL scheme, plus an _import map_ which can be used to control the resolution of `import:` URLs, `import` statements, and `import()` expressions.
+The mechanism for doing this is via an _import map_ which can be used to control the resolution of module specifiers generally, as well as an `import:` URL scheme to allow access to the same resolution logic in URL-accepting contexts such as HTML and CSS.
 As an introductory example, consider the code

 ```js
 import moment from "moment";